mrapp-ke/MLRL-Boomer/README.md

 The algorithm that is provided by this project currently supports the following core functionalities to learn an ensemble of boosted classification rules:

 * Different label-wise or example-wise loss functions can be minimized during training (optionally using L1 or L2 regularization).
-* The rules may predict for a single label or for all labels (which enables to model local label dependencies).
+* The rules may not only predict for a single label, but also for a subset of the labels or even for all labels, which enables to model local dependencies between labels.
 * When learning a new rule, random samples of the training examples, features or labels may be used (including different techniques such as sampling with or without replacement or stratification methods).
 * The impact of individual rules on the ensemble can be controlled using shrinkage.
 * Hyper-parameters that provide fine-grained control over the specificity/generality of rules are available.
 * The conditions of rules can be pruned based on a hold-out set.
 * The algorithm can natively handle numerical, ordinal and nominal features (without the need for pre-processing techniques such as one-hot encoding).
 * The algorithm is able to deal with missing feature values, i.e., occurrences of NaN in the feature matrix.
-* Different strategies for prediction, which can be tailored to the used loss function, are available.
+* Different strategies for predicting labels or probabilities, which can be tailored to the used loss function, are available.

 In addition, the following features that may speed up training or reduce the memory footprint are currently implemented: